Michael Martin Murphey: Political views

 Murphey has long been a champion of the western wilderness and wildlife, and has lent his support to various political causes associated with western culture and ideals.
 Early in his career, for example, he supported the Native American rights movement, which used his song, "Geronimo's Cadillac", as an anthem.
 In 1986, he founded an annual festival, WestFest, celebrating western art and culture in an effort to preserve the traditions of the West.
 He has been a long-time supporter of the conservation movement, attempting to find a middle ground between ranchers and activists on opposite sides of environmental issues.

-In the past decade, Murphey has focused his political energies on the issue of private property rights—especially in the western and southwestern United States.
+In the 21st century, Murphey has focused his political energies on the issue of private property rights—especially in the western and southwestern United States.
 In 2006, he released "The Ballad of Kit Laney" in support of the New Mexico rancher's fight with the United States Forest Service over water rights.
-Laney was imprisoned for assault after standing up to federal agents who seized his ranch in 2004.
-Murphey helped form the Farmers' Freedom Agriculture Alliance and scheduled a benefit—The Farmers' Freedom Concert—to protest unfair land acquisitions across the western states.
+Laney was imprisoned for assault after a conflict with federal agents who seized his ranch in 2004.
+Murphey helped form the Farmers' Freedom Agriculture Alliance and scheduled a benefit—The Farmers' Freedom Concert—to protest contested land acquisitions across the western states.
 Murphey's opposition to the political forces threatening the American family farmer and rancher transcends political party affiliation.
 "I can tell you," Murphey observed, "that politics—doesn't matter whether it's Democrats or Republicans—have been involved with big agribusiness for a long, long time."